 “Time” doesn’t matter literally at all.

 It takes communication and understanding.
-This means actually talking to the person you’re having sex with and figuring out what you want to get out of the experience.
+This means actually talking to the person you’re having sex with and figuring out what you want to get out of the sexual activity.
 If minutes are important to you for whatever reason, “ask your partner to determine what time frame they enjoy most, and from that answer you’ll have a sense of how much duration actually matters,” Richmond explains.

-TL;DR: There is no “right amount” of time for sex to last.
+There is no “right amount” of time for sex to last.
 The only people who can determine that are you and your partner.
 Open your mind to thinking of “sex” in broader terms than P-in-V intercourse.

 If the sex you’re having leaves both you and a partner feeling sexually satisfied: THAT is the right amount of time to devote to sex.
 And this will change depending on your moods, the time of day, and where you’re at in life.
 Stop stressing out about whether you’re normal and go have more orgasms.
 Pleasure is a resource that never runs out.